BenjaminRCooper/stratobooster/site/content/_index.md

         promote STEM throughout.
   heading: The StratoBooster Story
   intro: >-
-    Andrew Dunn and Ben Massey are Aerospace Engineering students at Teesside University.
-During their 2nd year they became involved in a project now called TU2Space.
+    Andrew Dunn and Ben Massey are Aerospace Engineers from Teesside University.
 ourTeam:
   - about: >-
       Andrew is a co-founder of StratoBooster Ltd and graduate with a 1st Class